lahbabiceo/bright/README.md

 The answer is to create something together.
 All current alternatives are not usable in their current state.
 We want to create something which we will use ourselves in production.

 Not Limited to Hosting, it can be used for any kind of automated billing and provisioning business.

+## :date: Release Date for V1.0 (Tentative)

+We are targeting to release it by 20 July 2022.

 ## Development Stacks: